alexander-naumov/tcp_ip_notes/tcp-sack.md

 ## TCP Selective Acknowledgment

 TCP Acknowledgment is cummulative so if a segment is lost or arrives out of order.
-All segments from that segment has to be retransmitted.
+All segments received after that segment has to be retransmitted.

-TCP SACK allows receiver to inform the sender about gap and so it can retransmitt only these missing segments.
+TCP SACK allows receiver to keep out of order segements and inform the sender about gap and so it can retransmitt only these missing segments.

 References